matthewantonis-georgiancollege/SQL_COMP2003/Assignment_1/README.md

 # Assignment 1

 ## Purpose:
-- This SQL project was a collaborative endeavor aimed at scripting solutions to address the following set of objectives.
+- This SQL project was a collaborative endeavor aimed at scripting solutions to address 15 set of objectives.
 - All bullet points will be answers to the question

+## Notes:
+- Created in mySQL.

+### Assignment Due Date: June 1st, 2023
+### Mark Received: 100%

-### Objectives:
+## Objectives:

 1. Create a database for this assignment.